Creating a Wi-SUN Network#

 If Simplicity Studio 5 proposes to update the firmware, do so.

 The Wi-SUN Border Router demonstration is delivered only in a binary format.
 The implementation does not scale for a production-grade Border Router maintaining several thousand Wi-SUN nodes.
-For a production-grade border router solution, refer to AN1332: Silicon Labs Wi-SUN Network Setup and Configuration to get started with Silicon Labs Linux-based Wi-SUN border router solution.
+For a production-grade border router solution, refer to the Wi-SUN Border Router section to get started.

 In the Debug Adapters view, select the device that will be the Wi-SUN border router.
 Note: To rename the device so that you know which device is the Border Router, right-click it and select Rename on the context menu.

 Navigate to the EXAMPLE PROJECTS & DEMOS tab and turn off the Example Projects filter.
 Click RUN next to Wi-SUN – SoC Border Router demo.